wilkersoh/ecommerce-frontend/ecommerce-backend/README.md

 48. Uncheck *Block all public access*, then it able to file upload
 49. Click top bar name - security credentials - create access keys
 50. access key id and secret
+51. yarn add uuidv4 in backend for order tracking id